Cotswold Way Relays

 Below is a spreadsheet detailing all members results over the years and also showing everyone's overall times so far:

-Our club currently has six Kings of the Cotswolds - members who have raced in all ten of the Cotswold Legs: Dick Finch, Dave Andrews, Bill Savage, Paul Dodd, Geoff Bayliss and Gareth Jones.
+Our club currently has an amazing nine Kings/Queens of the Cotswolds - members who have raced in all ten of the Cotswold Legs: Dick Finch, Dave Andrews, Bill Savage, Paul Dodd, Geoff Bayliss, Gareth Jones, Paul Lidgett, Berta Haves and Andy Ost.
+This challenge is a decade in the making.

 James has put together all the Chepstow Harrier member's past results in one handy spreadsheet for your perusal: